interlay/interlay.github.io/docs/vault/overview.md

 ### Collateral Re-balancing

-To protect against short and long term exchange rate fluctuations, Vaults are **instructed to keep their collaterlization rate up to date**.
+To protect against short and long term exchange rate fluctuations, Vaults are **instructed to keep their collateralization rate up to date**.
 This can be achieved in 2 ways:

 - **PolkaBTC Redeem**: if users redeem with the Vault, the collateralization ration increases.
 The Vault can also maintain a PolkaBTC reserve and execute self-redeems for quick rebalancing